Feng Shui Consultant in Madrid, Spain. Feng Shui of Madrid and Spain.

 The heart of Spain

-Madrid was selected as Spain’s capital in 1561 because of Madrid’s centrality to embody the central power of the Crown.
+Madrid was selected as Spain’s capital in 1561 because of Madrid’s centrality in embodying the central power of the Crown.
 Puerta del Sol plaza, in the heart of Madrid, stands as Madrid’s legendary symbol — a sculpted bear under a strawberry tree (madroño) and is also a signpost pointing in all directions to various of Spain’s provincial capitals.
 Good feng shui positioning.

 Book a feng shui consultant in Madrid, Spain